-The Company adopted its Shareholder Rights Plan by way of an Amended and Restated Shareholder Rights Plan Agreement dated May 22, 2013 between the Company and Valiant Trust Company, as Rights Agent.
-The Shareholder Rights Plan was ratified and confirmed by the shareholders at the annual and special meeting of shareholders of the Company on May 22, 2013.
+The Company adopted its Shareholder Rights Plan by way of an Amended and Restated Shareholder Rights Plan Agreement dated May 18, 2016 between the Company and Computershare Investor Services Inc., as Rights Agent.
+The Shareholder Rights Plan was ratified and confirmed by the shareholders at the annual and special meeting of shareholders of the Company on May 18, 2016.
+The Shareholder Rights Plan has a three year term that expires in May 2019.